undici77/DoxyPatch/README.md

 ## **Compile Project from Source Code**

 1. Install **.NET 9 SDK**
-2. Clone this repository: `git clone https://github.com/undici77/doxypatch.git`
+2. Clone this repository: `git clone https://github.com/undici77/DoxyPatch.git`
 3. Run `build_all.sh` or `build_all.ps1`: Files available in `artifacts` folder

 ## **Installation**

+1. Install the Ollama AI backend: follow the instructions on the [Ollama website](https://ollama.ai/)
-1. Unzip file based on your architecture
+2. Unzip file based on your architecture
-2. Folder should be like:
+3. Folder should be like:

 ```markdown
 .